baishalidutta/Pneumonia-Detection/README.md

 </p>

 ## Motivation
-The Pneumonia disease is a lung infection (🫁) that inflames the air sacs in one or both lungs.
+Pneumonia is a lung infection (🫁) that inflames the air sacs in one or both lungs.
 This infection arises when the air sacs get filled with fluid or pus (purulent material).
-It can be bacterial or viral infection.
-The main symptoms are - cough with phlegm or pus, fever, chills, and difficulty in breathing.
+It can be a bacterial or viral infection.
+The main symptoms are - cough with phlegm or pus, fever, chills, and breathing difficulty.

-This disease is responsible for over 15% of all deaths of children under 5 years old worldwide.
-This proves the severity of this disease and the need of accurate detection.
+This disease is responsible for over 15% of all deaths of children under five years old worldwide.
+This proves the severity of this disease and the need for accurate detection.

-The most commonly used method to diagnose pneumonia is through chest radiograph or chest X-ray which depicts the infection as an increased opacity in certain area(s) of the lungs.
+The most commonly used method to diagnose pneumonia is through chest radiograph or chest X-ray, which depicts the infection as an increased opacity in the lungs' specific area(s).

-To increase the efficacy and reach of the diagnosis procedure, we can use machine learning alogorithms to identify abnormalities in the chest X-ray images.
-In this model, a large number of chest X-ray images (both normal and pneumonia) are fed to build `Convolutional Neural Network (CNN)` model for fulfilling the purpose.
+To increase the diagnosis procedure's efficacy and reach, we can use machine learning algorithms to identify abnormalities in the chest X-ray images.
+In this model, many chest X-ray images (both normal and pneumonia) are fed to build `Convolutional Neural Network (CNN)` model for fulfilling the purpose.

 ## Requirements